Furkan-Gulsen/Blur-Detection-Web-App/Documentation.md

 3. **[optional] Use Gitlab’s CI/CD to build and deploy the application on the k8s cluster (also gitlab.com is acceptable).**

 First runner and `.gitlab-ci.yaml` was added to the project. `.gitlab-ci.yaml` includes trivial/testing stages.
+I also added my local cluster as an agent to gitlab cicd. tHe deploy stage does not actually work though!